A low-rank algorithm for solving Lyapunov operator $\varphi$-functions within the matrix-valued exponential integrators: Conclusion

 \section{Conclusion}

-In this paper, we have devised a novel algorithm based on an $LDL^T$ decomposition for solving the Lyapunov operator $\varphi$-functions appearing in matrix-valued exponential integrators.
-We demonstrate the performance of the method by comparing matrix-valued exponential integrators to some existing state-of-the-art integrators.
-Numerical experiments verify the effectiveness and reliability of the method and illustrate that it can be used as a basis of matrix-valued exponential integrators for solving large-scale DLEs and DREs.
-In addition, Our research suggests matrix-valued exponential integrators as very competitive alternatives to commonly used implicit integrators.
-We plan to implement the higher-order matrix-valued exponential integrators based on the method and test their performance on large-scale MDEs.
-We would like to point out that the presented method can be generalized to the $\varphi$-functions of a Sylvester operator.
-In the future we hope to further improve the performance of the method by using preprocessing steps such as the shifting and balancing techniques.
+We have developed a low-rank algorithm to compute the Lyapunov operator $\varphi$-functions arising from matrix-valued exponential integrators.
+The algorithm's performance is evaluated by comparing matrix-valued exponential integrators against several state-of-the-art methods.
+Numerical results confirm the method's effectiveness and reliability, highlighting its potential as a robust foundation for solving large-scale DLEs and DREs.
+Building on this method, we plan to develop adaptive matrix-valued exponential integrators and evaluate their performance on more matrix differential equations.
+The proposed method can be extended to compute the $\varphi$-functions of Sylvester operators, broadening its applicability.
+Future work will also focus on enhancing the algorithm's performance through preprocessing techniques such as shifting and balancing strategies.